Deal-Tech/dealtech-ui/README.md

+# DealTech Web & Apps Development

+DealTech Web & Apps Development builds modern web and mobile application solutions for businesses that need fast, scalable, and practical digital products.

 # dealtech-ui

-`dealtech-ui` adalah CLI untuk generate `UI Panel Starter` dan menambahkan UI element atau layout secara terpisah ke project React Anda.
+`dealtech-ui` is a CLI for generating a `UI Panel Starter` and adding UI elements or layouts separately into your React project.

-Core `dealtech-ui` v2.0.0:
+Core features in `dealtech-ui` v2.0.0:
-- `install` untuk starter admin panel lengkap
+- `install` for a complete admin panel starter
-- `add` untuk copy UI element siap pakai
+- `add` to copy ready-to-use UI elements
-- `add-layout` untuk copy layout beserta style CSS pendukungnya
+- `add-layout` to copy layouts along with their supporting CSS styles

 ## Usage